pantheon-systems/documentation/source/_docs/terminus.md

 permalink: docs/:basename/
 ---

 Our command line interface, Terminus, provides advanced interaction with Pantheon.
-Terminus enables you to do everything in a terminal that you can do in the Dashboard, and more.
+Terminus enables you to do almost everything in a terminal that you can do in the Dashboard, and much more.

 <a href="/docs/terminus/install">Install Terminus</a> for Linux / Mac OSX or Windows.